post2web/DDSCaseStudy1/Analysis.md

 ## Conclusion
 There are many factors that influence a country's GDP and overall prosperity.
 This data analysis effort looks at GDP and the categories of Income Group as provided by the World Bank data.
-Many things were looked at in this analysis of Gross Domestic Products of different countries around the world.
+Many data points were looked at in this analysis of Gross Domestic Products of different countries around the world.
-This took multiple steps to get here.

-The first thing we had to do was get the data in a clean a usable format.
+Before analysis is possible, the data must be in a clean and usable format.
-The cleaning and merging of the different dataframes left us with some incomplete records so we had to determine the number of usable records before we could go further into this study, we had 189 usable records.<br/>
+Cleaning and merging of the different dataframes included with some incomplete records, which were removed from further analysis, leaving 189 usable records.<br/>

-It was then time to consider specific question, we wanted to look at a specific data point from the data when ordered in a descending order, finding the 13th nation from the top when sorted in descending order is St. Kitts and Nevis.
+To check the cleaned data, the 13th nation from the top when sorted in descending order is manually and programmatically found to be St. Kitts and Nevis.
-Afterwards, we wanted to see amongst the OECD and nonOECD groups was there a difference in their GDP, where we say the OECD high income group has a higher average GDP than the nonOECD high income group.
+Comparing the OECD and nonOECD groups shows a difference in their GDP, where the OECD high income group has a higher average GDP than the nonOECD high income group.
-We then wanted to visualized the data.
-Finally, after seeing the data we were curious about how strong GDP is in the OECD scoring and checked the number of nations in the top 38 GDPs that were ranked in the OECD lower middle income group, which is 5.
+Using data visualization tools helped determine how strong GDP is in the OECD scoring and checked the number of nations in the top 38 GDPs that were ranked in the OECD lower middle income group, which is 5.